 Sherman police: Suspicious package not a danger

-Sherman police said they were evacuating an area around the 1700 block of Cypress Grove Road after receiving a report of a suspicious package.
+Sherman police evacuated an area around the 1700 block of Cypress Grove Road after receiving a report of a suspicious package.

 Home